Information for Authors

 For specific information regarding style, please refer to the IMA style guide.

 Articles should, in general, begin with an introduction which adequately covers the literature and scope of the paper.
 Each section in the paper should be numbered and each equation should be numbered sequentially.
-Each article should have a conclusion or discussion section.
+Each article should have a Managerial Implications (Insights) section or sub-section and a Conclusion or Discussion section.
 Any appendices should precede the Reference section.
 Equations should be typed wherever possible and punctuated to conform to their place in the syntax of the sentence.
 When appropriate, authors are expected to make available electronically by web reference data and algorithms referred to or used in articles.

 Details of all funding sources for the work in question should be given in a separate section entitled 'Funding'.
 This should appear before the 'Acknowledgements' section.